waggle-sensor/sage-vectordb-example/Readme.md

 ```

 Notes:
-- Triton migh not be able load either one of the models (CLIP and gemma3) or for some reason OSErrors loading the model weights so this is a workaround to download the models to local directory and then move them to the container:
+- Triton migh not be able load either one of the models (CLIP and gemma3) or for some reason OSErrors loading the model weights so this is a workaround to download the models to your local directory and then move them to the container:
    ```
-   source .env #assumes that HF_TOKEN is set cd triton python3 -m venv env source env/bin/activate pip install requirements.txt huggingface-cli download --local-dir DFN5B-CLIP-ViT-H-14-378  --revision "$CLIP_MODEL_VERSION" apple/DFN5B-CLIP-ViT-H-14-378
+   source .env #assumes that HF_TOKEN is set cd triton python3 -m venv env source env/bin/activate pip install -r requirements.txt huggingface-cli download --local-dir DFN5B-CLIP-ViT-H-14-378  --revision "$CLIP_MODEL_VERSION" apple/DFN5B-CLIP-ViT-H-14-378

    huggingface-cli download --local-dir gemma-3-4b-it --revision "$GEMMA_MODEL_VERSION" google/gemma-3-4b-it